jro-cambria/mkdocs-material/docs/setup/changing-the-colors.md

       - stylesheets/extra.css
     ```

-Additionally, the `slate` color scheme defines all of it's colors via `hsla`
+Additionally, the `slate` color scheme defines all of its colors via `hsla`
 color functions and deduces its colors from the `--md-hue` CSS variable.
 You
 can tune the `slate` theme with: